Rayonier/rSVS/README.md

 # rSVS

-This rSVS package provides an interface to perform Stand Visualization System (SVS, Robert J. McGaughey, USDA Forest Service, PNW Research Station) visualiations from R.
+This rSVS package provides an interface to perform Stand Visualization System (SVS, Robert J. McGaughey, USDA Forest Service, PNW Research Station) visualizations from R.

 You can either download the binary package installation file from the dist folder or download the entire repository and build and install local.